lauraluch/lauraluch/README.md

 <h2> Hello there!
 I'm Laura, a curious beginner programmer student 😊 </h2>

 <h3> 💬 About me </h3>
-<p> My immersion in coding began during the pandemic, as I started studying <b>System Analysis and Development</b> here in Brasil, at the Instituto Federal de Educação, Ciência e Tecnologia de São Paulo (IFSP).
+<p> My immersion in coding began during the pandemic, as I started studying <b>System Analysis and Development</b> here in Brazil, at the Instituto Federal de Educação, Ciência e Tecnologia de São Paulo (IFSP).
 I'm a graphic design lover, and I also illustrate digitally. 💌 </p>

 <h3> 📕 What am I currently learning? </h3>
 <p> I'm currently learning Java and PHP, and i've coded in C language, Javascript and Python before.</p>